odersky/sips/drafts/inlinemacros.md

 where `{ ... }` is some block of Scala code, called macro body.
 (In fact, `macro` may prefix arbitrary expressions, but blocks are used most commonly).

+Macro expressions can appear both in the bodies of inline methods (then their expansion is going to be deferred until these methods expand) and in normal code (in that case, expansion will take place immediately at the place where the macro expression is written).

-In a macro expression, `macro` stands for a function declared in `Predef`:
+In a macro expression, `macro` is not a keyword, but a reference to a method declared in the `scala.meta` metaprogramming library:

     def macro[Repr, Result]
       (body: implicit scala.meta.macros.Context => Repr)
-      (implicit ev: scala.meta.macros.Inversion[Repr, Result]): Result = ???
+      (implicit ev: scala.meta.macros.Unmetafy[Repr, Result]): Result = ???

-This signature uses functionality provided by the `scala.meta` metaprogramming library:
+The `scala.meta.macros.Unmetafy` type class encodes a type-level function that brings types one meta level down:
+  * A type of terms of type T, `scala.meta.Term[T]`, becomes `T`.
+  * A normal type `T` becomes `inline T`.
+  * A normal type with type arguments is handled recursively.
+So if a macro body returned a list of type `List[(String, scala.meta.Term[T])]`, the type of the macro expression itself would be `inline List[inline (inline String, T)]`.

-`scala.meta.macros.Context` that defines the reflection API available inside macro bodies and `scala.meta.macros.Inversion` that encodes type-level `inline` inversion described below.
-Description of the reflection API exposed by the `scala.meta` metaprogramming library is outside of the scope of this proposal.
+The `scala.meta.macros.Context` implicit value defines the reflection API available inside macro bodies, and `scala.meta.Term` is one of its members.
+Full description of the functionality exposed by `scala.meta` is outside of the scope of this proposal.

-Macro expressions can appear both in the bodies of inline methods (then their expansion is going to be deferred until these methods expand) and in normal code (in that case, expansion will take place immediately at the place where the macro expression is written).

 Macro bodies can only reference the following names in their environment: